-We seek Volunteer Members for our Strategic Planning Task Force to begin in January 2021.
+We seek Volunteer Members for our Vision Quest Strategic Planning Task Force to begin in fall 2023.
 Members will bring a variety of new perspectives to MDD’s strategic planning for its next decade of development.
 These new approaches are especially valuable during COVID-19 and this unprecedented era’s risks, challenges and opportunities.
 We seek to diversify and develop new revenue streams via new and existing programs and collaborative opportunities.
-We want to leverage our 33-year history, including our artist-driven archive-in-development and our local, national, and international contacts and networks.
+We want to leverage our 35-year history, including our artist-driven archive-in-development and our local, national, and international contacts and networks.

 ● Convene via Zoom every 3 weeks for 4 to 5 months with intervening team assignments.

 ● Brainstorm and imagine external/environmental and internal/organizational factors to support MDD and its mission, activities, and sustainable growth.